apache/drill/_docs/configure-drill/securing-drill/093-configuring-custom-acls-to-secure-znodes.md

 4. In `$DRILL_HOME/conf/drill-override.conf`, set `zk.acl_provider` to the `ZKACLProviderTemplate` type.
 5. Restart Drill.

 When you restart Drill, the ACL, as mentioned in your custom class, is applied to the znode created when Drill starts.

+***
+**NOTE**
+Existing ACLs for persistent znodes will not be affected if a Drillbit is restarted with a different ACL setting.
+ACLs are applied only at znode creation time, and Drill does not recreate any znode that is already present.
+If you want to change an ACL for existing znodes, connect to the ZooKeeper server using zkCli and then use option a or b, as described:

+- a) Shutdown Drillbits, delete the persistent znodes, change the ACL settings and then restart the Drillbit

+- b) Manually change the ACLs on the existing znodes to reflect the new ACL settings, using the setAcl command in the zkCli.

+For either option to work, an authenticated connection between the zkCli and ZooKeeper Server must be established.

+***

 For additional information, refer to: